flyinggrizzly/Childhood-in-the-Sunlight/sunlight-hours-and-maturity.md

 ## Cares

-**Cares** are really just a 6 segment clock.
+**Cares** are really just a progress clock.
 When it fills, you have matured a little.
 Take a **Maturity**.

+The clock starts as an 4-segment clock.
+When you've taken your first **Maturity**, it becomes a 6-segment clock.
+After the next one, it's 8 segments.
+And when that's full... that's it.
+You're not really a kid anymore.
+You can finish out your gang's grand adventure, but you probably won't be hanging out next Summer.

+Kids who have marked **Maturities** have fewer **Idle Hours** than their younger friends, but if they really need to, they can mark a **Care** instead of marking any **Hours** (of either kind).

 ## Maturity

-When a kid marks a **Maturity**, the permanently fill in one of their **Idle Hours**--they are growing up and have obligations that they must fulfill outside of their adventures with the gang.
+When a kid marks a **Maturity**, they permanently fill in one of their **Idle Hours**--they are growing up and have obligations that they must fulfill outside of their adventures with the gang.